schmudde/blog/content/pages/about.md

 ### My Computer

 Most of my hardware decisions are rooted in an effort to source ethical tools.
-The compromise between ethics and practicality landed me at a [System 76 Lemur](https://system76.com/laptops/lemur) running the [Pop!_OS](https://system76.com/pop) flavor of Linux.
+The compromise between ethics and practicality landed me at a [Hewlett Packard Dev One](https://hpdevone.com/) running the [Pop!_OS](https://system76.com/pop) flavor of Linux.
+I'm very happy with both.

 I use an Apple iPhone as a smartphone.
 I never owned a tablet.